How to Build Back Muscle

 Unfortunately, not everyone has access to a gym or a pull up bar.
 Luckily, there are many good back exercises you can do from home using just a couple of dumbbells, or a barbel with weights.
 The video below will show you some back exercises you can do from home using just a couple of dumbells and a bench.
 In addition to the exercises in the video below, you can also do t bar rows from home if you have a barbel and weights.

 If you have a pull up bar you can do those from home.
-Also, inverted rows can be done at home with the inverted row bar as described earlier in this article.
+Also, inverted rows can be done at home with the inverted row bar (from the work horse video) as described earlier in this article.